carlosborca/NameDaTaken/README.md

 #### 2. Create a _Conda Environment_ for NameDaTaken

-NameDaTaken requires Python 3 and a module to extract the EXIF data out of media files.
+NameDaTaken requires Python 3 and modules to extract the EXIF and ID3 data out of media files.
 Conda offers the possibility of creating an _environment_ that contains all the dependencies required by NameDaTaken.
 To download and install the required software tools in a new _NDT_ environment execute the command below and follow the on-screen instructions:

 ```
-conda create -n NDT python=3.8 exifread -c conda-forge
+conda create -n NDT python=3.8 exifread mutagen -c conda-forge
 ```

 #### 3. Activate the _NDT_ environment